wang9hu/cheatsheets-and-misc/myJavascriptNote.md

      1. the main thread will generate ==how to paint instructions== for each layer.
      1. the main thread will pass the instructions to **compositor thread** (still in renderer process) and be avaiable for next task
         <br>
-  1. **Tiling**: the compositor thread get all the layer instructions, it will initialize multiply worker threads (from threads pool) to split each layer into smaller ==tiles==.
+  1. **Tiling**: the compositor thread get all the layer instructions, it will initialize multiply worker threads (from threads pool) to split each layer into smaller <mark>tiles</mark>.
      <br>
   1. **Raster**:

      1. After tiling, the compositor thread will pass the tiles information to GPU thread;
-     1. GPU thread will initialize multiple threads to generate a ==bitmap== for each tile in extremely high speed, and it will prioritize the tiles that are close to viewport.
+     1. GPU thread will initialize multiple threads to generate a <mark>bitmap</mark> for each tile in extremely high speed, and it will prioritize the tiles that are close to viewport.
      1. After raster, GPU thread will return the bitmap infomations back to compositor thread
         <br>

   1. **Draw**:

-     1. After taking the bitmap info for each tile in each layer, the compositor thread will generate a ==quad== for each bitmap, indiating the position of each bitmap on screen, considering transform such as rotate and shrink
+     1. After taking the bitmap info for each tile in each layer, the compositor thread will generate a <mark>quad</mark> for each bitmap, indiating the position of each bitmap on screen, considering transform such as rotate and shrink
      1. Since transform implementation happens in compositor thread, so it won't take resources from the main thread, which is why transform is more efficient
      1. Compositor thread will pass the quad info to GPU thread, which makes system call and send it to GPU hardware, finish the final image on sreen.
         <br>